Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Claude 4 Sonnet - Balanced Excellence (Recommended)

-Best for: Daily development workflow, most coding tasks, balanced performance
+Best for: Daily development workflow, most coding tasks, large codebases

 Strengths: